 In the advanced options window, find and click the "Reset" button.
 See if this helps to solve the problem with the "Element not found" error while using a specific app.

-If the "Element not found" error appeared when you were trying to open a picture, image or photo, we suggest you to try to use a different image viewer.
+If the "Element not found" error appeared when you were trying to open a picture, image, or photo, we suggest you try to use a different image viewer.
 Simply go to Settings and select "Apps".

 You can download other Photo viewers from the Internet and assign that program as the default to view photos, images etc.

 We suggest you use this method as a last resort only.
 It is perhaps not as drastic as it may sound since this process maintains personal files while deleting installed programs/applications.

 "Reset This PC" is a repair tool for serious operating system problems and is available from the Advanced Startup Options menu in Windows 10.
 The Reset This PC tool can retain your personal files if you need them, removes any software you have installed, and then completely reinstalls Windows.